Single tickets $25

-Reveling in the Holy Trinity Lutheran Church’s resonant space, this program of 17th-century instrumental music explores the unrestrained drama of the stylus fantasticus.
+Baroque & Beyond’s final concert of the 2022-23 season revels in the unrestrained drama of 17th-century instrumental music.
+From the improvisatory Stylus Fantasticus to more structured dance forms, echo effects and extravagant imitation abound.
 Violinists Allison Nyquist and David Sariti are joined by Billy Simms on Theorbo and Stephanie Vial on Cello.
 Program includes Marini’s Echo Sonata as well as works by Biber, Schemlzer, and Rosenmuller.
 Learn More

 Violinist David Sariti enjoys a multifaceted career, with performance and research interests that span four centuries, on both period and modern instruments.
 He has recently appeared as recitalist at universities across the country, as soloist with orchestra, and in diverse chamber collaborations.
 He has made a special study of the music collection of Thomas Jefferson, and has given numerous presentations at Jefferson’s Monticello.
 Associate Professor at the University of Virginia, Dr. Sariti directs the Baroque Orchestra and currently serves as the Music Department’s Director of Performance.
 He holds degrees from Ithaca College, the University of Akron, and the Hartt School.